Halfway to our goal: How we travelled to 25 Countries in 18 months

 Setting a travel goal and believing in it

 What is up with the number and why count?
 When we first started out I had to work on my belief system.
-I would explain our goal but would often say things like; we will see what happens and not be specific.
+I would explain our goal but would often say self defeating things like; we will see what happens and not be specific.
+Hey, there is a 50/50 chance we will succeed.
 It was quirky, pie in the sky, just because we both were turning 50.
 A fun concept hatched over coffee at Starbucks to escape the day to day.
-We needed a change, a challenge.
-Once we got on the road and the further we traveled, I felt a change in my desire and a shift in my belief in the goal.
+We needed and wanted a change, a challenge, but I didn’t fully believe it was achievable.
+However, once we got on the road and the further we traveled, I began to feel a change in my desire and a shift in my belief in the goal.
 We were reconnecting with old friends and cherishing moments of new discovery.
-The travel experiences and impressions were fuelling my passions and filling my memory bank.
+The travel experiences and impressions were refuelling my passions and filling my memory bank.
 How do you count the value of personal connections?
 It can be hard to quantify for oneself and others.
-We are not traveling for the sake of a number but it is a way to be accountable to our goal to challenge ourselves and it is rewarding to set milestones and reach them.
+We are not traveling for the sake of a number but at the same time it is a way to be accountable to our goal to challenge ourselves.
+It is also very rewarding to set milestones and reach them.

 How to get started on a travel project